The importance of women’s mental health

 Mental disorders can be treated

-If you are unsure where to go for help, start by talking with a trusted loved one or your healthcare provider.
+If you are unsure where to go for help, start by talking with a trusted loved one or your health care provider.
 Communicating well with your doctor can improve your care and help you make good choices about your health.

 Source: National Institute of Mental Health